Aradigm Lost in ORBIT – Hayward, We Have a Problem

 Choose your Outcome: How Design Minutiae Affect Trial Results

 When you search for ‘ceftidoren’ on Wikipedia, you will get a surprise: there is no entry.
 However, a search on the web tells us that Spectracef (ceftidoren pivoxil) still exists.
-Gee, now the drug is spelled ‘cefditoren’ and – looking Continue reading Choose your Outcome: How Design Minutiae Affect Trial Results
+Gee, now the drug is spelled ‘cefditoren’ and – looking through the list of retrieved articles – it seems that Continue reading Choose your Outcome: How Design Minutiae Affect Trial Results

 The FDA AMDAC on Fluoroquinolones (Part 2): Where Were the FQ Advocates?